luisacmn/PlannerApp-React/README.md

 ## Approach
 - Make it responsive using Bootstrap;
+- User is able to create, read, update, and delete
 - Use React components to structure the page;
 - React Hooks to change states
 - Use localStorage to save the data